earthspecies/beans-zero/README.md

 A zero-shot audio + text, bioacoustic benchmark dataset.
 This dataset is described in our companion paper
 here: [Robinson et al 2025](https://openreview.net/forum?id=hJVdwBpWjt)

-The dataset is available on [Huggingface](https://huggingface.co/datasets/EarthSpeciesProject/BEANS-Zero).
+The dataset is available on [Huggingface](https://huggingface.co/datasets/EarthSpeciesProject/BEANS-Zero) where we provide a detailed description of the dataset and its components.

 ## Installation
 Create a virtual environment, we recommend *uv*, but you could also use *venv* or *conda*.
 To install uv run: